frank038/jawm-xorg-window-manager-/README.md

 - titlebar buttons: close, maximize and minimize
 - keyboard actions, using the mandatory Super_L key (left win key):
   - close the active window: c
-  - move the window: m
+  - maximize the window: m
   - minimize the window: n
   - exit from this wm: e
   - left mouse button: move the window